bradleydworak/opencv-cuda-ubuntu2204/README.md

 # opencv-cuda-ubuntu2204
-## Compile OpenCV with CUDA support under Ubuntu 22.04 in a virtual environment
+## Compile OpenCV with NVIDIA GPU CUDA support under Ubuntu 22.04 in a virtual environment

 Note: These instructions can be used for a minimal Ubuntu installation option.